Just what is computer networking? It’s the practice of connecting devices to share information. And it’s one of the hottest fields around.

 This is another popular entry-level computer networking job.
 New graduates commonly begin as network technicians.
 These individuals tend to do more hands-on work with computer hardware than tech support specialists, who focus more on user support.

-PayScale says network technicians in Montreal have median earnings of about $43,000.
-The highest-paid techs in the city make $55,000 or more.
+PayScale says network technicians across Canada have median earnings of about $55,000.
+The highest-paid techs make $72,000 or more.

 Network technicians do hands-on work with cables and servers